Adjunct Associate Professor

 - School of Economics

-Juan Moreno-Cruz is an Assistant Professor in the School of Economics.
+Juan Moreno-Cruz Associate Professor at the School of Environment, Enterprise and Development at the University of Waterloo.
+He is also a CESifo Research Affiliate.
+Prior to his current position, Moreno-Cruz was an Associate Professor in the School of Economics at the Georgia Institute of Technology.
 He has a Ph.D. in Economics from the University of Calgary and a B.S. and M.S. in Electrical Engineering from the University of Los Andes in Bogota, Colombia.
 Moreno-Cruz’s research focuses on the interaction of energy systems, technological change, and climate policy.
 Moreno-Cruz has investigated how technologies designed to modify the climate affect the strategic interaction among nations.
 Currently, he is developing a new set of theoretical and empirical tools to study energy-system transitions in order to inform energy and environmental policy.
 Moreno-Cruz's work is at the intersection between applied theory and public policy.